About antibiotic-resistant urinary tract infections

 These colonies of resistant bacteria can multiply in number over time, and become immune to the effect of the antibiotics.
 The bacteria become harder to eradicate, even when taking powerful antibiotics, as they form a biofilm.
 This is where the colonies of resistant bacteria form a protective layer around themselves, making it even more difficult for antibiotics to reach and kill them.

-Resistant UTIs can then become a chronic condition and can often cause frequently recurring outbreaks of infection, with an increased risk of serious kidney infection (pyelonephritis) and even sepsis.
+An antibiotic resistant UTI can then become a chronic condition and can often cause frequently recurring outbreaks of infection, with an increased risk of serious kidney infection (pyelonephritis) and even sepsis.

 What happens if I have a multidrug-resistant urinary tract infection?